About Us

 Carol is the founder of College Bound Determination where she partners with parents to strengthen their child’s advantage in college and life.
 She has a heart for the racial disparities displayed in maternal health and is working towards bridging those gaps.

-Gicelle – Board Member
+Kemi – Board Member

 Ashley – Treasurer